Tech-at-DU/React-Redux-Tetris-Tutorial/P20-Game-Over-and-Restart/readme.md

 Think about which keys would make sense for controls.
 The left and right arrows make sense to work with the left and right actions.
 The rotate action might be the space bar or the down and or the up arrow.
 The W, A, S, and D keys are also classic controls for games.

-using the keyboard you could intrduce a positive and negative rotation.
-Currently the rotation is only in the positive direction.
-There is a only one button which limits how the game can handle rotation.
-With the key board the down arrow could rotate in the positive direction and the up arrow could rotate in the negative direction.
+using the keyboard you could introduce a positive and negative rotation.
+Currently, the rotation is only in the positive direction.
+There is only one button that limits how the game can handle rotation.
+With the key board, the down arrow could rotate in the positive direction and the up arrow could rotate in the negative direction.

 ## Saving High Scores

-If you did the other React + Redux trutorials you worked with Local storage you could put these ideas to use here to save the game state and save the high score.
+If you did the other React + Redux tutorials you worked with Local storage you could put these ideas to use here to save the game state and save the high score.